patscott/nulike/README.md

 want to use to provide the neutrino flux at Earth from your favourite dark matter model.
-I recommend DarkSUSY 5.1.3 (www.darksusy.org) or later, but in principle anything that computes a neutrino flux is OK (just make sure it is threadsafe if you want to run nulike multi- threaded).
+I recommend DarkSUSY 5.1.3 (www.darksusy.org) or later, but in principle anything that computes a neutrino flux is OK (just make sure it is threadsafe if you want to run nulike multi-threaded).

 Testing